lemonmade/quilt/documentation/projects/packages/builds.md

 }
 ```

-Once these type definition files are being created successfully (you can verify that your configuration is working as expected by running `quilt build` or [`quilt type-check`](../../cli/type-check.md) and checking the directory you specified with the `outDir` option), you need to update your `package.json` so consuming projects will see them.
+Once these type definition files are being created successfully (you can verify that your configuration is working as expected by running `pnpm type-check` from the root of your repository, and then checking the directory you specified with the `outDir` option), you need to update your `package.json` so consuming projects will see them.

 TypeScript recently [introduced support](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-7.html#packagejson-exports-imports-and-self-referencing) for the [`package.json` `"exports"` field](https://nodejs.org/api/packages.html#exports), but consumers with older versions of TypeScript will have issues if you only use the new `type` [export condition](https://nodejs.org/api/packages.html#conditional-exports).
 For now, you will need to provide two separate mappings for type definition files: one using the `exports` field, and the other using an older TypeScript feature called [`typesVersions`](https://www.typescriptlang.org/docs/handbook/declaration-files/publishing.html#version-selection-with-typesversions).